How Leaders Can Navigate Change Fatigue in Teams

 • A decrease in energy and a sense of ownership.

-• Team members only doing the bare minimum to get by.
+• Team members who are only doing the bare minimum to get by.

 • Resistance to new ideas, not out of defiance, but exhaustion.